Acer rubrum To Zyzyphus jujuba

 Change Your Razor Blade—On Demand

 Enter the market newcomers who promise to take us back to the future with Gillette look-alikes of sturdy stainless steel construction with twist handles for inserting double edge replacement blades.
-The new-old styles come at a reduced amortised cost, but initial purchase price of some models can run over $100.
-A presumed lower amortised cost for replacement blades makes the proposition more palatable for those of us who have been shaving for so many years that we take overall cost, sturdy construction and shaving satisfaction into account.
-We get to evaluate the process of shaving thousands of times over the course of our adult lives.
+The new-old styles come at a reduced amortized cost, but the initial purchase price of some models can run over $100.
+A presumed lower amortized cost for replacement blades makes the proposition more palatable for those of us who have been shaving for so many years that we take overall cost, sturdy construction, and shaving satisfaction into account.
+We get to evaluate the process of shaving thousands of times, over the course of our adult lives.
 Hence, this recherché essay on the subject of shaving is told by someone who has an experienced face.

-Among the newcomers, The Footloose Forester gives the Dollar Shave Club razor high marks for simplicity of concept; and he gives similar credit to the new razor marketed by TV personality Rick Harrison, of Pawn Stars fame.
+Among the newcomers in razor manufacture, The Footloose Forester gives the Dollar Shave Club razor high marks for simplicity of concept; and he gives similar credit to the new razor marketed by TV personality Rick Harrison, of Pawn Stars fame.
 At first glance, both razors sport the same proven technology ala the previously patented Gillette concept.
-In all, there are over a dozen butterfly style razor manufacturers hoping to take us back to the future.
+In all, there are over a dozen butterfly-style razor manufacturers hoping to take us back to the future.

 Where the Footloose Forester parts ways with the déjà vu concepts of modern shaving systems pertains to the presumption that a blade man needs to pop in a fresh blade every day or so.
 Just as a good gardener waters plants on demand; that is, only when the plants really need it; the Footloose Forester pops in a new blade only when the current one gets dull.
 On average over the past 30 years or so, that is once every two months or more, thanks to changes in the metals used in modern razor blades.
 That is to say, stainless steel, chromium, and platinum blades all keep their sharpness longer than the blades of the past century.